istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 > If you have conflicting rules that you set in previous tasks, use `istioctl replace` instead of `istioctl create`.

 Point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`).
 Now you should see `"RBAC: access denied"`.
-This is because Istio RBAC is "deny by default", which means that you need to explicitly define access control policy to grant access to any service.
+This is because Istio authorization is "deny by default", which means that you need to explicitly define access control policy to grant access to any service.

 > There may be delay due to caching on browser and policy delayed delivered to Istio proxy.

 ## Namespace-level access control

-Using Istio RBAC, you can easily setup namespace-level access control by specifying all (or a collection of) services in a namespace are accessible by services from another namespace.
+Using Istio authorization, you can easily setup namespace-level access control by specifying all (or a collection of) services in a namespace are accessible by services from another namespace.

 In our Bookinfo sample, the "productpage", "reviews", "details", "ratings" services are deployed in "default" namespace.